Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Any Suiton or Doton technique can be converted to Mokuton as a Chakra +5, Speed +0 link, with the following changes:
 - Suiton which add or require gallons of water do not do so, however certain jutsu which gain an additional effect from using up water can still be used (if there is enough gallons to do so), if you wish.
-- Suiton techniques which normally apply visibility penalties to any area instead apply Immobilization penalties with a severity equal to half (rounded down) that of the normal visibility penalty, and are considered terrain-based effects (rather than clouds).
+- Suiton techniques which normally apply visibility penalties to any area instead apply Immobilization penalties with a severity equal to half (rounded down) that of the normal visibility penalty, and are considered 'Ground' tagged effects (rather than clouds).
 - Any applied immobilization penalties that normally fade over time take twice as long to fade.
 - All Mokuton techniques can distinguish between allies and enemies and allow you to pick who they will affect.
 In the case of environmental effects (or those with an upkeep, or which affect an area), you can only distinguish allies and enemies so long as you maintain its Upkeep, and once you stop doing so, it affects everyone equally (including you).
 - The Upkeep of Mokuton techniques are reduced by CHA/30, to a minimum of half its original value.